WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="154"></a><sup>154</sup> Stuart Hall, “Old and New Identities, Old and New Ethnicities,” in *Essential Essays*, vol. 2 (Durham, NC: Duke University Press, 2019), 1653.

-<a name="155"></a><sup>155</sup> Hall, “Old and New Identities,” citing Tariq Modood et al., eds., *Ethnic Minorities in Britain: Diversity and Disadvantage* (London: Policy Studies Institute, 1997).
+<a name="155"></a><sup>155</sup> Hall, “Old and New Identities,” citando Tariq Modood et al., eds., *Ethnic Minorities in Britain: Diversity and Disadvantage* (London: Policy Studies Institute, 1997).

 <a name="156"></a><sup>156</sup> Gonzalez, *Harvest of Empire*, 206.

 <a name="157"></a><sup>157</sup> Gonzalez, *Harvest of Empire*, 96.

-<a name="158"></a><sup>158</sup> “Mexican - Becoming Part of the United States,” Presentation: Immigration and Relocation in U.S. History, Classroom Materials at the Library of Congress,” accessed September 9, 2020, https://www.loc.gov/classroom-materials/immigration/mexican/becoming-part-of-the-united-states/.
+<a name="158"></a><sup>158</sup> “Mexican - Becoming Part of the United States,” Presentation: Immigration and Relocation in U.S. History, Classroom Materials at the Library of Congress,” accedida September 9, 2020, https://www.loc.gov/classroom-materials/immigration/mexican/becoming-part-of-the-united-states/.

 <a name="159"></a><sup>159</sup> Luis Noe-Bustamante, Antonio Flores, and Sono Shah, “Facts on Hispanics of Mexican Origin in the United States, 2017,” Pew Research Center's Hispanic Trends Project, September 16, 2019, https://www.pewresearch.org/hispanic/fact-sheet/u-s-hispanics-facts-on-mexican-origin-latinos/.

 <a name="160"></a><sup>160</sup> Sheila Marie Contreras, “Chicana, Chicano, Chican@, Chicanx,” in *Keywords for Latina/o Studies*, ed. by Deborah R. Vargas, Nancy Raquel Mirabel, and Lawrence La Fontain-Stokes (New York: New York University Press, 2017), 32.

-<a name="161"></a><sup>161</sup> Hector Galán, quoted in Teresa Puente, “Show Remembers ‘Chicano’ Struggle,” *Chicago Tribune*, April 12, 1996, C3.
+<a name="161"></a><sup>161</sup> Hector Galán, citado en in Teresa Puente, “Show Remembers ‘Chicano’ Struggle,” *Chicago Tribune*, April 12, 1996, C3.

-<a name="162"></a><sup>162</sup> Luis Alberto Urrea, “Mexican-American Author Finds Inspiration in Family, Tragedy and Trump,” interview by Terry Gross, *Fresh Air*, NPR, March 5, 2018, https://www.npr.org/2018/03/05/590839936/mexican-american-author-finds-inspiration-in-family-tragedy-and-trump.
+<a name="162"></a><sup>162</sup> Luis Alberto Urrea, “Mexican-American Author Finds Inspiration in Family, Tragedy and Trump,” entrevista por Terry Gross, *Fresh Air*, NPR, March 5, 2018, https://www.npr.org/2018/03/05/590839936/mexican-american-author-finds-inspiration-in-family-tragedy-and-trump.

 <a name="163"></a><sup>163</sup> “Luis Alberto Urrea,” U.S. Embassy in Argentina, March 31, 2017, https://ar.usembassy.gov/education-culture/los-angeles-guest-city-buenos-aires-international-book-fair/luis-alberto-urrea/.